 The solar PV panel washing analysis relies on an assumed water demand rate of 0.05 acre-feet of water per year per MW, based on other utility-scale solar PV projects in California (Sandia National Laboratories 2013).
 As discussed in Section 2.2, Description of Project, the project is anticipated to produce up to 100 MW.
 Therefore, operational requirements for solar PV panel washing would be approximately 5 AFY.
 In addition, based on the conservative 50 percent recovery rate for on-site water treatment, the project's operational water demand has been expanded to capture a potential treatment system, should water treatment become necessary for the project.
-As noted following Table 1, above, the potential for water treatment is included in this WSA analysis to account for the present uncertainty regarding the project's water source, and to address the potential for the project receiving its full water supply from local groundwater, as opposed to imported surface water or a combination of groundwater and surface water.
-Accordingly, water demand for panel washing would be approximately 10 AFY, which includes 5 AFY for the wash water plus 5 AFY for wastewater produced by a potential RO/DI system1.
+As noted following Table 1, above, the potential for water treatment is included in this WSA analysis to account for the project receiving its full water supply from local groundwater, as opposed to imported surface water or a combination of groundwater and surface water.
+Accordingly, water demand for panel washing would be approximately 10 AFY, which includes 5 AFY for the wash water plus 5 AFY for wastewater produced by a potential RO/DI system.